Use Our Resources

 Please check out our our program calendar to help plan your next visit.

 In addition to our events and classes, we also offer a great deal of resources to guide your efforts to build your organization's capacity.

 Foundation Center has a wealth of knowledge-building tools which are all available to you at no charge when you visit Foundation Center Northeast during our hours of operation—Tuesday through Friday, 11:00 a.m. to 5:00 p.m.

 - Professional access to Foundation Directory Online (FDO): FDO makes it easy to turn foundations into funders.
 It's the only resource you need to search for the foundations most likely to give you grants and manage your prospects through to funding.

-- Other proprietary databases to help with your research such as: EBSCO Nonprofit Organization Resource Center for scholarly research, DonorSearch for individual prospecting, and LexisNexis Corporate Affiliations for researching corporate support.
+- Other proprietary databases to help with your research such as: EBSCO Nonprofit Organization Resource Center for scholarly research and DonorSearch for individual prospecting.

 - Reference library and lending collection.
 Check out our collection here, or stop by our Center to browse first-hand.